gallegojm/STM32-E407-FtpServer/FtpServer3/readme.txt

  Runs on an Olimex STM32-E407 board.
  Build with ChibiStudio and chibios 3.0

- Use the patch lwip_bindings.zip uploaded by steved at:
+ Configuration of the local IP and Mac address is done in main.cpp thanks to the patch lwip_bindings.zip uploaded by steved at:
     http://forum.chibios.org/phpbb/download/file.php?id=863

  User and password are defined in ftps.h